 Norse funerals, or the burial customs of Viking Age Norsemen (early medieval Scandinavians), are known both from archeology and from historical accounts such as the Icelandic sagas, Old Norse poetry, and notably from the account of Arab Muslim writer Ahmad ibn Fadlan.

 A prominent tradition is that the ship burial, where the deceased was laid in a boat, or a stone ship, and given grave offerings in accordance with his earthly status and profession, sometimes including sacrificed slaves.
-Afterwards, piles of stone and soil were usually laid on top of the remains in order to create a tumulus.
+Afterwards, piles of stone and soil were usually laid on top of the remains in order to create a burial mound.

 It was common to leave gifts with the deceased.
 Both men and women received grave goods, even if the corpse was to be burnt on a pyre.
-A Norseman could also be buried with a loved one or house thrall, who was buried alive with the person, or in a funeral pyre.
+A Norseman could also be buried with a loved one or slave (Norwegian: trell), who was buried alive with the person, or in a funeral pyre.
 The amount and the value of the goods depended on which social group the dead person came from.
 It was important to bury the dead in the right way so that he could join the afterlife with the same social standing that he had had in life, and to avoid becoming a homeless soul that wandered eternally.

-Ibn Fadlan’s account
+Ibn Fadlan’s Account

 A 10th century Arab Muslim writer named Ahmad ibn Fadlan produced a description of a funeral of a Scandinavian, Swedish, chieftain who was on an expedition on the eastern route.
 The account is a unique source on the ceremonies surrounding the Viking funeral, of a chieftain.